Who We Are

 What We Do

-We are developing psychosocial services and educational services/resources to community members via our partnerships with Torrance Memorial Medical Center’s Cancer Resource Center, UCLA-Olive View Medical Center’s AVON Cares for Life program, and the Simms Mann Integrative Oncology Center at UCLA.
-We are collaborating with community organizations to disseminate information about these services.
-Our website (in development) will serve as a resource center for information, education, psychosocial support, and linkages to services in the Los Angeles region that are focused on young breast cancer survivors.
+We have developed a psychosocial program that provides educational services/resources to community members via our partnerships with Torrance Memorial Medical Center’s Cancer Resource Center, UCLA-Olive View Medical Center’s AVON Cares for Life program, and the Simms Mann Integrative Oncology Center at UCLA.
+We are collaborating with community organizations to these resources.
+Our website, http://www.ybcs-ucla.org/ is an online resource center for information, education, psychosocial support, and linkages to services in the Los Angeles region that are focused on young breast cancer survivors.

 Breast Cancer Resources